 Elbow pressure balanced expansion joints or corner relief expansion joints are the types of pressure balanced expansion joints, which are used where pressure thrust forces on equipment or piping is unacceptable and the direction of the pipe system also changes.
 In order to understand the primary advantage of an elbow pressure balanced expansion joints, it is important to understand how ordinary expansion joints inﬂuence the pipe system, in which it is installed.

-When a pipe system with an ordinary axial expansion joint installed is pressurised, the pressure reaction force as well as the force needed to move the expansion joint is transmitted to the pipe system.
+When a pipe system with an ordinary axial expansion joint installed is pressurised, the pressure reaction force as well as the force needed to move the pipe expansion joint is transmitted to the pipe system.
 The pressure thrust force can be considerable, generating high demands and stresses on the guides and fix points used for supporting/ﬁxing the pipe system.

 This reduces the load acting on the guides/fix points, which further reduces the need for supporting structures.
 This enables the use of lighter guides that can deliver significant savings, especially where structural and foundation work is impractical.
-This feature makes the elbow pressure balanced expansion joint the preferred choice for pipe systems, where pressure thrust loads acting on ﬂanges and/or connected equipment such as turbines is avoided.
+This feature makes elbow pressure balanced expansion joints the preferred choice for pipe systems, where pressure thrust loads acting on ﬂanges and/or connected equipment such as turbines is avoided.